SUPPORT TEACHERS AT OUTWARD BOUND

 We’re so excited to have you on an expedition with us!
 This is a helpful guide for school chaperones before your Outward Bound expedition!

-WHAT DOES IT MEAN TO BE A SCHOOL STAFF MEMBER JOINING AN OUTWARD BOUND EXPEDITION?
+WHAT DOES IT MEAN TO BE A SUPPORT TEACHER JOINING AN OUTWARD BOUND EXPEDITION?

 Your unique role brings richness to the student experience.
 When you join as an educational partner, you bring a wealth of skills and knowledge that can powerfully support student learning on their Outward Bound program and back into the classroom.